Units using capacity above represent kWAC.

 A detailed description of the scenarios is below.

-The following table summarizes the estimated 2019 capacity factors (in the first year of operation) per resource category and each resource category's associated U.S. land area.
+The following table summarizes the estimated 2019 capacity factors (in the first year of operation) for resource category and each resource category's associated U.S. land area.

-DOE’s Solar Energy Technologies Office sets its PV cost targets for a location centered geographically within the continental U.S., in resource class 7, whereas the ATB benchmark is class 5, representing the national-average solar resource.
+DOE’s Solar Energy Technologies Office sets its PV cost targets for a location centered geographically within the contiguous United States, in Resource Class 7, whereas the ATB benchmark is Class 5, representing the national-average solar resource.

 |Scenario||Module Efficiency1||Inverter Power Electronics||Installation Efficiencies||Energy Yield Gain1|

-Technology Description: Tariffs on PV modules expire, as scheduled, though some form of friction still remains, keeping U.S. panel pricing halfway between current U.S. and global pricing.
-Efficiency gains for panels are consistent with one standard deviation below that of the International Technology Roadmap for Photovoltaic (ITRPV—an annual report prepared by many leading international poly-Si producers, wafer suppliers, c-Si solar cell manufacturers, module manufacturers, PV equipment suppliers, and production material providers, as well as PV research institutes and consultants) to 2030, which is well below historical monofacial average gains and is below the leveling-off point to 21.5% by 2030, resulting in a price of $0.32/WDC
+Technology Description: Tariffs on PV modules expire as scheduled, though some form of trade friction remains, keeping U.S. panel pricing halfway between base year U.S. pricing and global pricing.
+Efficiency gains for panels are consistent with one standard deviation below those of the International Technology Roadmap for Photovoltaic (ITRPV—an annual report prepared by many leading international poly-Si producers, wafer suppliers, c-Si solar cell manufacturers, module manufacturers, PV equipment suppliers, and production material providers, as well as PV research institutes and consultants) to 2030, which are well below historical monofacial average gains and below the leveling-off point to 21.5% by 2030, resulting in a price of $0.32/WDC.

-Technology Description: Tariffs expire, as scheduled, and efficiency gains are consistent with median the ITRPV road map to 2030, which are well below historical monofacial average gains and are below the leveling-off point to 22.5% by 2030, which results in a price of $0.19/WDC
+Technology Description: Tariffs expire as scheduled, and efficiency gains are consistent with the median values of the ITRPV to 2030, which are well below historical monofacial average gains and below the leveling-off point to 22.5% by 2030, which results in a price of $0.19/WDC.

 Justification: This scenario represents manufacturers' expectations for 2030.

-Technology Description: This scenario assumes medium-voltage power transmission or centralized power conversion center for inverters of $0.04/WDC.
+Technology Description: This scenario assumes medium-voltage power transmission or centralized power conversion center for inverters of $0.04/WDC (inverter efficiency of 98%).

-Justification: Industry is currently switching to this practice.
+Justification: Industry is currently transitioning to this practice.

-Justification: Significant R&D is currently spent on better tracking, improved cell temperatures and lower degradation rates.
+Justification: Significant R&D is currently spent on better tracking, improved cell temperatures, and lower degradation rates.
 Companies will likely continue to focus on improved uptime to maximize profitability, and bifacial modules are already becoming a significant part of the global and U.S. supply chain.
-ITRPV estimates bifacial modules' world market share will grow from 10% in 2018 to over 60% by 2030.
-Industry participants have already demonstrated bifacial energy gains of 5%–33%, depending on the module mounting and other factors like albedo.
+The ITRPV estimates the world market share of bifacial modules' will grow from 10% in 2018 to over 60% by 2030.
+Industry participants have already demonstrated bifacial energy gains of 5%–33%, depending on the module mounting and other factors such as albedo.

-Justification: Manufacturers reported mass produced cell efficiencies will increase from 20%–23% in 2018 to 21%–24% by 2021.
-Mass produced-monocrystalline and silicon heterojunction have already achieved cell efficiency records in a laboratory of 26.1% and 26.7% respectively.
+Justification: Manufacturers reported mass-produced cell efficiencies will increase from 20%–23% in 2018 to 21%–24% by 2021.
+Mass-produced monocrystalline silicon and silicon heterojunction technologies have already achieved cell efficiency records in a laboratory of 26.1% and 26.7%, respectively.

-Technology Description: This scenario assumes inverter design simplification and manufacturing automation results in an inverter price of $0.03/WDC.
+Technology Description: This scenario assumes inverter design simplification and manufacturing automation result in an inverter price of $0.03/WDC (inverter efficiency of 98.5%).

-Technology Description: This scenario assumes a 20% energy gain through lower system losses, increased use of bifacial modules, improvements in bifaciality, and improved siting to increase average albedo from 0.2 to 0.3 without a significant increase to site prep costs (which is similar to dirt, gravel, and concrete), and a degradation rate reduction from 0.7%/yr to 0.2%/yr
+Technology Description: This scenario assumes a 20% energy gain through lower system losses, increased use of bifacial modules, improvements in bifaciality, and improved siting to increase average albedo from 0.2–0.3 (which is similar to dirt, gravel, and concrete) without a significant increase in site preparation costs as well as a reduction in degradation rate from 0.7%/yr to 0.2%/yr.

 Justification: In addition to the justifications listed above, industry participants have already demonstrated bifacial energy gains of 5%–33%, depending on the module mounting, location, and albedo.

-1 Module efficiency improvements represent an increase in energy production over the same area of space, in this case, the dimensions of a PV module.
-Energy yield gain represents an improvement in capacity factor, relative to the rated capacity of a PV systems.
+1 Module efficiency improvements represent an increase in energy production over the same area, in this case, the dimensions of a PV module.
+Energy yield gain represents an improvement in capacity factor relative to the rated capacity of a PV system.
 In the case of bifacial modules, the increase in energy production between two modules with the same dimensions does not currently change the capacity rating of the module under standard test conditions, as the rating is based on light from one direction.
-Additionally, the rated capacity of a system does not increase with fewer system losses (e.g., panel cleanings).

-Utility-scale PV systems in the 2021 ATB are representative of one-axis tracking systems with performance and pricing characteristics in-line with a 1.34 DC-to-AC ratio-or inverter loading ratio (ILR) for current and future years (Feldman et al., 2021).
-We recognize that ILR is likely to change in the future, particularly with the adoption of bifacial modules, and to also be highly dependent on location.
+Utility-scale PV systems in the 2022 ATB are representative of one-axis tracking systems with performance and pricing characteristics in line with a DC-to-AC ratio, or inverter loading ratio (ILR), of 1.28 for the base year and future years (Ramasamy et al., 2021); this is a change from the 2021 ATB, which used an ILR of 1.34.
+We recognize that ILR is likely to change, particularly with the adoption of bifacial modules, and to greatly depend on location.
 However, allowing for this change would require the optimization of ILR and CAPEX by resource bin and year, causing a range of prices, independent of other regional factors.
-We believe this would create less transparency and more confusion to the impact of technology changes to these individual LCOE categories.
+We believe this would create less transparency and more confusion with respect to the impact of technology changes on these individual levelized cost of energy (LCOE) categories.

-PV projections in the 2021 ATB are driven primarily by CAPEX cost improvements, along with improvements in energy yield, operational cost, and cost of capital (for the Market + Policies Financial Assumptions Case).
+PV projections in the 2022 ATB are driven primarily by CAPEX cost improvements but also by improvements in energy yield, operational cost, and cost of capital (for the Market + Policies Financial Assumptions Case).

-Though CAPEX is one of the drivers of lower costs, R&D efforts continue to focus on other areas to lower the cost of energy from utility-scale PV, such as longer system lifetime and improved performance.
-We developed three scenarios for system cost and performance characteristics in 2030, modeling as bounding levels:
+Though CAPEX is one driver of lower costs, R&D efforts continue to focus on other areas to lower the cost of energy from utility-scale PV, such as longer system lifetime and improved performance.
+Three projections are developed for scenario modeling as bounding levels (see Scenario Descriptions above).

 Capital Expenditures (CAPEX)

-Definitions: For a PV system, the rated capacity in the denominator is reported in terms of the aggregated capacity of either all its modules or all its inverters.
+Definitions: The rated capacity used to calculate CAPEX for PV systems is reported in terms of the aggregated capacity of either all its modules or all its inverters.
 PV modules are rated using standard test conditions and produce direct current (DC) energy; inverters convert DC energy/power to alternating current (AC) energy/power.
-Therefore, the capacity of a PV system is rated either in MWDC via the aggregation of all modules' rated capacities or in MWAC via the aggregation of all inverters' rated capacities.
+Therefore, the capacity of a PV system is rated either in units of MWDC via the aggregation of all modules' rated capacities or in units of MWAC via the aggregation of all inverters' rated capacities.
 The ratio of these two capacities is referred to as the inverter loading ratio (ILR).
-The 2021 ATB assumes current estimates, and future projections use an inverter loading ratio of 1.34.
+The 2022 ATB assumes the base year estimates and future projections use an ILR of 1.28.

 The PV industry typically refers to PV CAPEX in units of $/MWDC based on the aggregated module capacity.
 The electric utility industry typically refers to PV CAPEX in units of $/MWAC based on the aggregated inverter capacity; starting with the 2020 ATB, we use $/MWAC for utility-scale PV.